dthinley/Projectcatalog/README.md

 Modern web applications perform a variety of functions and provide amazing features and utilities to their users; but deep down, it’s really all just creating, reading, updating and deleting data.
 In this project, you’ll combine your knowledge of building dynamic websites with persistent data storage to create a web application that provides a compelling service to your users.

 ## What Will I Learn?
-1. Develop a RESTful web application using the Python framework Flask
+1. Develop a RESTful web application using the Python framework Flask.
 2. Implementing third-party OAuth authentication.
 3. Implementing CRUD (create, read, update and delete) operations.